Stuycs-K/finalprojectapcs-3-agoes-ardian-chen-stephen/DEVLOG-Ardian.md

 ### 2024-05-19 - Prototyping
 Spent the entire class period brainstorming the features we want for our MVP and extra features once we accomplish the MVP.

+### 2024-05-20 - Prototyping
+Spent the entire class period working together on our MVP UML using Lucidchart.
+Later spent a bit of time on the timeline of our MVP.